Rybus07/space-legends-data/README.md

   * datetime (built-in)
   * dateutil
   * pprint (built-in)
-* Google Colab or Jupyter Notebook environment; if using Colab, requires Google Drive account for file storage
+* Google Colab or Jupyter Notebook environment; if using Colab, requires a Google Drive account for file storage

 ### Installing